ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 }
 ```

-Decode this BOC in the tool of your choice, and you'll get tree like this:
+Decode this BOC in the tool of your choice, and you'll get the following tree of cells:

 ```
 x{88016543D9EAA8BC0ED9A6D5CA2DD4FD7BE655D401195457095F30CD7D9641112B5A02501DD1A83C401673E97A8D7DD57FE38A29A7F41C27AB7CF0714FCC3231D134DE6C0B9B72CA6055DD2275AE3CB2B1C023AC30C500857F884F960724843CFF70094D4D18BB1F72F5600000024800181C_}